The 2857 Society

 In the three years 2013 to 2015 the loco had an annual mileage in excess of 10,000.
 In October 2015 the locomotive participated in a Gala on the West Somerset Railway.
 2018 saw not only the centenary of 2857’s construction but also her passing the milestone of 100,000 miles in preservation.
 As part of the centenary celebrations the loco participated in Galas on both the North York Moors Railway and the East Lancashire Railway.

-2021 will see the 50th Anniversary of the formation of the Society in 1971 and it is hoped that she will be steaming in 2021 and able to celebrate the anniversary in style.
+2021 has seen the 50th Anniversary of the formation of the Society in 1971 and 2857 has been in service frequently during 2021 and thus we have been able to celebrate the 50th anniversary in style.

 Join now and help secure the long term future of 2857.